Ludwig Hirschfeld-Mack: Further teaching

 In 1926, Hirschfeld-Mack began teaching art in the Wickersdorf Free School Community in Thuringia.
-In 1929 he was appointed as a teacher of colour and general morphology at the Bauhochschule University of Craft and Architecture in Weimar.
-The school was established in Weimar after the Bauhaus left in 1925, and reopen in Dessau in 1926.
-In 1930 the director Otto Bartning was replaced by Paul Schlze-Naumberg, an advocate of Nazi architecture, resulting in the dismissal of most of the staff.
+In 1929, he was appointed as a teacher of colour and general morphology at the Weimar College of Architecture.
+The school was established in Weimar after the Bauhaus left in 1925, and reopened in Dessau in 1926.
+In 1930, the director Otto Bartning was replaced by Paul Schlze-Naumberg, an advocate of Nazi architecture, resulting in the dismissal of most of the staff.
 He then became professor at the Pedagogical Academy in Frankfurt (Oder) until its closure in 1932.
 He taught at the Teacher Training Academy in Kiel in northern Germany from 1932 until it too was closed by the Nazis in 1933.
 He moved in April 1933 to Berlin where he was able to obtain casual employment teaching the construction of musical instruments at the Jöde-Schule/Güntherschule and other institutes.
 Hirschfeld-Mack had married Elenor Wirth in 1917 and her father had established an acquaintance with the a member of the Clark family, who were members of the Quakers (Society of Friends) in England.
 After realising that his part Jewish Heritage made it impossible to obtain any permanent employment, Hirschfeld-Mack left Germany in early 1936 for Britain in search of permanent employment.

 United Kingdom

 Upon arrival Hirschfeld-Mack spent some time in Haselmere in Surrey before moving to London, where he was eventually offered employment under the Quaker Subsistence Program, which aimed to teach unemployed miners in Wales new skills, where he was in charge of the carpentry workshop.
-After returning to Germany to finalise his papers and spending some time in a carpentry workshop, he returned to England to commence his employment in Cwmavon, Wales in the Eastern Valley of Monmouthshire in South Wales around May 1936.
+It was part of the Brynmawr Experiment, an effort led by Peter Scott to address poverty and unemployment in Brynmawr, South Wales, between 1929 and 1939.
+Initially a relief project response of the Quakers in South-East England, it set up small industries and finally an ambitious utopian subsistence agriculture project for unemployed workers.
+After returning to Germany to finalise his papers and spending some time in a carpentry workshop, Hirschfeld-Mack returned to England to join the program in Cwmavon, Wales in the Eastern Valley of Monmouthshire in South Wales around May 1936.
+Hirschfeld-Mack's 1936 drawing of the brewery in which the workshops were held, and the surrounding valley, is held in the University of Melbourne art collection.

 Elenor (died 1953) remained in Germany with the two youngest daughters, while his eldest, Marga, followed him into English exile.
 His second daughter Ursel (17) died by suicide in April 1938.
 The Museum of Modern Art, New York, included his work in its Bauhaus retrospective of 1938.
+His employer and address, when in October 1939 he was exempted from internment as an enemy alien, was Dulwich College, Coursehorn in Kent.